Cleaning Business Insurance and Bonding

 Client contracts

 You are not required to carry cleaning business bonding insurance.
-However, many private clients and business owners, such as Airbnb hosts, will only hire cleaning companies that are bonded and insured.
+However, many homeowners and business owners, such as Airbnb hosts, will only hire janitorial service companies that are bonded and insured.

-A janitorial bond assures your customers that if their property goes missing, the bond will cover the loss.
+A janitorial bond assures your customers that if an employee steals from them, the bond will cover the loss.
 It helps establish credibility and gives you an edge over companies that are not bonded.

 How much do janitorial bonds for cleaning businesses cost?

-Woman with clipboard calculating cost of insurance for her cleaning business.
+Cleaning professional calculating cost of insurance for their business.

 • Services offered, such as maid services